zyzhucreol/PACK/README.md

 To modify the package for a different camera:
 * Make sure the camera supports GenICam protocol.
 Obtain the transport layer *.cti file from the camera SDK directory.
 * Check and prepare the list of attribute names for camera control.
 For example, to change the exposure time, some camera uses the attribute name "ExposureTime", some uses "ExposureTimeAbs".
 These names can be found in NI-MAX if NI-imaq is installed.
-* Alternatively, we can directly load the python SDK from camera manufacture, if provided.
+* Alternatively, we can directly load the python SDK from the camera manufacture, if provided.
 For example, Allied Vision Technologies provides vimba SDK for their cameras.

 # Usage:
 * Currently the only fully-functioning executable file is vimba_cv2_test.py